davidhay25/clinFHIR/content/nhip/practitionerRole.md

 </table>

-(Note that one of the examples uses this.
+>(Note that one of the examples uses this.
 If we decide not to support I’ll change the example)

 ### Creating and Updating

 PractitionerRole resources can be created by end users who have the authority to do so (managed outside of the FHIR API).
 When a PR resource is created, the creator elements (and their referenced resources) are created by the system from information about the person creating it

-_(todo: need to think about how a user can specify the organization / location in the PR resource - ie does there need to be a list of which ones they can use?
-One possibility might be that the person creating the resource must have a PR themselves (maybe with a role of ‘system updater’) - and the organization/location is copied from that - though - who creates that?
-A system function?_

-The PractitionerRole resource can be updated by the user who created it.
+The PractitionerRole resource can be updated by the user who created it or by the organisation that is the subject of the role.
 This is done using a standard PUT operation.

+>todo: need to add the security aspects of creating & updating